 On Wednesday 19th May, all Australians are encouraged to wear orange in a united show of thanks for the tremendous work done and commitment shown by SES volunteers.

-Landmarks in Tasmania and across the country will be ‘flooded’ in orange this WOW Day in support of SES volunteers, including:
+Landmarks in Tasmania and across the country that have previously been ‘flooded’ in orange for WOW Day in support of SES volunteers include:

 - Wrest Point Casino Tower, Sandy Bay